State v. J.A. – First Degree Rape

 The absolute first step you should take if you have received a target letter from the U.S. Department of Justice (DOJ) or a U.S. Attorney’s Office is to contact an experienced federal criminal defense lawyer immediately.
 You are being investigated related to a serious financial crime and are in the pre-indictment stage.
 The investigation may have just begun, or it may have been going on for months or years before you receive a letter alerting you that the government has pin-pointed you as a target or subject of a grand jury investigation.

-A white collar crimes defense lawyer can guide you through the federal criminal investigation, charging and trial process.
+A North Carolina white-collar crimes defense lawyer can guide you through the federal criminal investigation, charging and trial process.
 An experienced lawyer may be able to help you avoid the actual filing of criminal charges through negotiation with federal prosecutors, through counseling on how to respond to government inquiries or through limiting the invasive scope of a grand jury investigation.

 The U.S. Department of Justice has provided a sample target letter on its website.